bytebutcher/pydfql/docs/EXAMPLES.md

 ## CSV Display Filter

-This example shows how easy it is to create a display filter for CSV-files:
+This example shows how to create a display filter for CSV-files:
 ```commandline
 python3 examples/csv_display_filter.py data/example.csv
 # Enter ?help for a list of commands.